xduraid/testtt/README.md

 `xd-shell` supports the following special parameters:

-- `?` — stores the exit status of the last command
+- `?` — the exit status of the last command
-- `$` — stores the PID of the current shell
+- `$` — the PID of the current shell
-- `!` — stores the PID of the most recent background job
+- `!` — the PID of the most recent background job

 ---